 In addition to raisins, Hermit Cookies are usually packed with brown sugar (1 cup!).
-Health factor aside, I usually find Hermit Cookies to be too sweet for my taste.
-Which is one reason I wanted to makeover this classic cookie.
+Health factor aside, we usually find Hermit Cookies to be too sweet for our taste.
+Which is one reason we wanted to makeover this classic cookie.

-To make healthier hermit cookies—without sacrificing on flavor or texture, of course—I start by decreasing the added sugar.
+To make healthier hermit cookies—without sacrificing on flavor or texture—we start by decreasing the added sugar.
 Significantly.
-Instead of using one cup of brown sugar, I call for just ⅔ cup.
+Instead of using one cup of brown sugar, we call for just ⅔ cup.

-To increase the nutritional value, I replace the all-purpose flour with white whole-wheat flour, adding whole grains and fiber.
+To increase the nutritional value, we replace the all-purpose flour with white whole-wheat flour, adding whole grains and fiber.